 Newsflash!
 AI can make mistakes. 😱

-For most commands, we highly recommand small models such as GPT 4o-mini.
+For most commands, we highly recommand small, fast models such as GPT 4.1 mini.
 Substage is intended to be used for quick individual operations, such as file conversion, and with small AI models, this can be a quick and snappy experience.

 As soon as you increase the complexity of your request, things can get more unreliable.
 We recommend that more complex requests are only done by developers and tech-savvy users who understand the Terminal commands that are generated.